Book: 2 Timothy

 Well, like a loving father, Paul wanted to write this letter of encouragement to Timothy, his son in the faith, because maybe Timothy’s faith was shaken.
 Or maybe he was about to quit due to the heavy pressure within the church and also the persecution by Nero.

-Well, Timothy, whose name means one who honors God, as you know, Timothy was despised for his youth, as 1 Timothy 4:12 tells us, he felt inadequate.
+Well, Timothy, whose name means one who honors God, as Timothy was despised for his youth, as 1 Timothy 4:12 tells us, he felt inadequate.
 He had a timid spirit, didn’t have a strong personality like the Apostle Paul in order to debate the false teachers that he ran up against.
 So, Paul wanted to remind Timothy to defend the faith, to be strong in doctrine, and be excellent in his service to our Lord Jesus Christ.

 Well, in our text this morning, there are nine commands Paul gave to Timothy, right?
 Pastor Dave Dave said I had two hours.
 So, we got nine commands we’re going to go through this morning.
 I’m just kidding.
 But nine commands.
-And you’ll notice uh Paul’s last command there in verse five.
+And you’ll notice Paul’s last command there in verse five.
 Paul said to fulfill your ministry.
 Fulfill your ministry.
 The last command he gave to Timothy before he was martyed.

 But what did Paul mean when he said to fulfill your ministry?
 What does that look like?
-Well, in the New Testament, there are many requirements and you you know how pastors can fulfill their ministry of mercy as 2 Corinthians chapter 4:1 calls it.
+Well, in the New Testament, there are many requirements and you how pastors can fulfill their ministry of mercy as 2 Corinthians chapter 4:1 calls it.
 And these requirements are for you, the congregation, to make sure you hold your pastor, true to these requirements to honor Jesus Christ.
 Well, Paul gave Timothy three other requirements on how he could fulfill his ministry.

 And I believe if pastors do these things, they will fulfill their ministries.
 Well, the first requirement for taking notes for a pastor who fulfills ministry is to proclaim God’s truth.
 Proclaim God’s truth.
 And we’ll spend a good amount of our time here in our first point.
 But look at verse one.